 The Blackbuck Resort

-After a basic but tasty lunch at the open-air dining hall, we took our customary post-prandial nap, and then set out to explore a bit.
-We made our way down to the lake (which was dry this year, we were told, because it had hardly rained) and along the shore to the low dam on the far side.
-We walked up and down there for a bit, and venturing out onto a slightly shaky jetty, before heading back as it grew dark.
+After a basic but tasty lunch at the open-air dining hall, we took our customary postprandial nap, and then set out to explore a bit.
+We made our way down to the lake (which was dry that year, we were told, because it had hardly rained) and along the shore to the low dam on the far side.
+We walked up and down there for a bit, even venturing out onto a slightly shaky jetty, before heading back as it grew dark.

 Cocktails and dinner surrounded by the sounds of the forest

 We didn’t feel like staying in our room, though, so we went back to the dining hall, wondering if we could score a drink before dinner.
-We were in luck; not only did we manage to get some rum and cola, we also got a plate of good old-fashioned pakoras (batter-fried vegetables) with it.
+Luckily, we managed to get some rum and cola, and a plate of good old-fashioned pakoras (batter-fried vegetables) with it.
 Rum and pakoras surrounded by the sounds of the forest; what more could one ask for?

 The friendly staff even played some wildlife documentaries on a projector screen to add to the atmosphere (though one of them was more of an ad film for the resort and its sister concerns).
 A while later, the staff trotted out another homely meal, after which we decided to turn in early to prepare for the next day’s adventure.

 The next morning, we discovered that our room cost included a blackbuck safari and some sightseeing in town.
 We were eager to start exploring the city, though, so we politely declined the safari and asked the driver to head into town instead.
 On the way, he showed us an alternative route to get to main road, and one which had some nice views of the plains below.
 We made a mental note to use that route when we were riding back home.